 I love green beans.
-In my book they’re the ultimate veggie—crisp, green, and delicious!
+In my opinion, they’re the ultimate veggie—crisp, green, and delicious!
 And boy are they versatile—perfect plain with some butter or you can dress them up a little and they’re sure to wow.
-Just look how my recipe for Holiday Green Beans with Leeks can add color to your table!
+Just look at how my recipe for Holiday Green Beans with Leeks can add color to your table!

 Made with simple ingredients and ready in less than 15 minutes, there’s no futzing around with this dish.
 Yet your family will still be coming back for seconds and thirds.
 And if you’re kids aren’t fans of nuts, leave the optional toasted almond garnish off or serve it on the side.
 Yes, you can please everyone. 🙂

 So if you’re planning a holiday gathering or even a simple, weeknight meal, give my holiday green beans with leeks a whirl.
 They’re a sure-fire side dish you’ll make again and again!

 Note: For most recipes you can adjust the measures for more or less servings by hovering over the servings number and moving the slider.

 - 1 pound green beans or haricot vert

 - 1/2 tablespoon butter